LloydLabs/shellcode-plain-sight/README.md

 5. Execute the shellcode (page + position)
 6. Zero the memory where the entire large region is to ensure the data does not persist after being freed, using the `RtlZeroMemory` macro
 7. Free the region of memory

+You can execute the shellcode however you wish.
+This code is simply to demonstrate the simple technique.